 The Houston Calligraphy Guild was founded in 1979 as a non-profit, 501 (c) (3) organization dedicated to teaching the art of calligraphy while fostering a love of the craft.
 Several of our founding members are still active participants in the Guild which is totally member-run and offers volunteer opportunities at all skill levels.
 We encourage members' participation in organizational and special event committees, teaching programs, community outreach and awareness and in offering a helping hand to other members.

 Whether you are a beginner or a skilled calligrapher, we invite you to learn more about the Guild through our website and become a member of our community.
 Membership is open to all and we offer a variety of membership types.
-Meetings are held the second Saturday of each month at the Tracy Gee Community Center, 3599 Westcenter Drive, Houston, TX 77042.
+Meetings are held the second Saturday of each month and due to Covid, we are currently meeting via Zoom as opposed to in person.
+We look forward to meeting again at the Tracy Gee Community Center, 3599 Westcenter Drive, Houston, TX 77042.